Rosewood’s resident wildlife expert, Dean Barratt shares his advice on how to welcome great British wildlife into your garden this spring:

 Over the hedge

-According to a study conducted by B&Q, our gardens occupy around a quarter of the space in towns and cities.
-With such a vast expanse of land dedicated to green areas, ensuring that at least some of the plants and trees you plant are beneficial to wildlife is vital.
+According to a study conducted by B&Q, gardens make up around a quarter of the space in our towns and cities.
+With such a significant expanse of land, ensuring that a good proportion of this space is more than just patio and lawn (real, please!) is vital for urban wildlife.
+And growing a wide variety of plants is key in this.

 Let the Wild Things Grow

-Whilst many gardeners may shudder at the thought of an overgrown lawn or unraked leaves, leaving these to flourish a little longer is a great way to provide safe shelter and food for a huge range of bugs and small animals, from caterpillars to shrews.
+Whilst many gardeners may shudder at the thought of an overgrown lawn or unraked leaves, leaving these to linger a little longer is a great way to provide shelter and food for a huge range of vertebrate and invertebrate life.

-Growing the grass out is a quick fix to boost the environment in which wildlife reside, but if you’re in it for the long haul then a wild meadow is what you’re after.
-Create a beautiful haven for both humans and animals by scattering down some annual wildflower seeds, poppies and grasses for a perfect start each year around March or April.
+Growing the grass out is a quick and simple way to boost the garden’s appeal to wildlife (even if it’s just in one small area), but if you’re in it for the long haul then a wild meadow is what you’re after.
+Create a beautiful haven for both humans and animals by scattering some annual wildflower seeds and grasses around March or April.

 If you’ve been inspired to let wildlife in this spring you can check out our full Wildlife Range here.